Bellagio Fountains, NevadaHistorical & Cultural Sites

 Bellagio Fountains hours and fees

-The Bellagio Fountains operate daily with no admission fee, making it one of Las Vegas's most iconic free attractions.
-As of 2026, showtimes are: Monday-Friday, every 30 minutes from 3:00 PM to 7:30 PM, and every 15 minutes from 8:00 PM to midnight.
-On Saturday, Sunday, and holidays, shows run every 30 minutes from 12:00 PM to 7:30 PM, and every 15 minutes from 8:00 PM to midnight.
-These times are subject to change due to weather or special events, so we always recommend checking the official Bellagio schedule.
+The Bellagio Fountains operate daily, year-round.
+As of 2026, on weekdays (Monday-Friday), shows run every 30 minutes from 3:00 PM to 7:30 PM, then every 15 minutes from 8:00 PM to midnight.
+On weekends and holidays, performances start earlier, every 30 minutes from 12:00 PM to 7:30 PM, then every 15 minutes from 8:00 PM to midnight.
+There are no fees to watch the Bellagio Fountains; it is a completely free attraction.
+However, parking at the Bellagio garage typically incurs a fee.

 Bellagio Fountains itinerary